freenas/freenas-docs/userguide/jails.rst

 --------------

 %brand% has two options to create a jail.
-The :guilabel:`Jail Wizard` makes it easy to quickly create a jail. :guilabel:`Advanced Jail Creation` is the second method, where every possible jail option is configurable.
+First, the :guilabel:`Jail Wizard` makes it easy to quickly create a jail.
-There are numerous configurables spread across four different primary sections.
-This form is recommended for advanced users with very specific requirements for a jail.
+Next, :guilabel:`Advanced Jail Creation` allows for every possible jail option to be configured.
+There are many configurables spread across four different primary sections.

 .. index:: Jail Wizard